STUDY

 MycarinG CLINICAL TRIAL

-Efficacy, safety, and tolerability were evaluated in a Phase 3, multicenter, randomized, double-blind, placebo-controlled study of adult patients with mild to severe gMG1,2
+RYSTIGGO was evaluated in a Phase 3, multicenter, randomized, double-blind, placebo-controlled study of adults with mild to severe gMG1,2

 Clinical Trial Design.